integromat/gateway/README.md

 ### send(event, [callback])

 Send new event to the server.
+Message is automatically queued when connection is not yet established or when another event was not yet processed.

 **Arguments**